-15.1 MKCC recognises that there can be voluntary codes on social responsibility and age restrictions and other matters in respect of gambling premises.
+- 15.1 MKCC recognises that there can be voluntary codes on social responsibility and age restrictions and other matters in respect of gambling premises.
 In addition, there can also be third party accreditation (for example from Gamcare) regarding an operator's player protection measures and social responsibility standards, policy, and practice.
 MKCC acknowledges the adoption of these codes and accreditations as a way of demonstrating best practice and standards.
-These are in addition to the binding Gambling Commission's Licensing Conditions and Code of Practice for all operators which set out standards in addition to these.

-- 15.2 MKCC recognises that most people are able to enjoy and control their gambling, however, where there are those who are unable to exercise this level of selfcontrol.
-In line with operator licence requirements, MKCC will require premises and operators to demonstrate compliance with Site, area, and national Self-Exclusion schemes together with appropriate information on gambling harm support to be displayed in a prominent area of a premises.
-It is accepted that mandatory conditions and codes are imposed upon the bingo and casino sectors by the Gambling Commission. - 15.3 When determining an application, the location and mitigation of the proposed gambling facilities may be considered relevant.
+These are in addition to the binding Gambling Commission's Licensing Conditions and Code of Practice for all operators which set out standards in addition to these. - 15.2 MKCC recognises that most people are able to enjoy and control their gambling, however, where there are those who are unable to exercise this level of self-control.
+In line with operator licence requirements, MKCC will require premises and operators to demonstrate compliance with premises, area, and national Self-Exclusion schemes together with appropriate information on gambling harm support to be displayed in a prominent area of a premises.
+It is accepted that mandatory conditions and codes are imposed on operators by the Gambling Commission in this regard. - 15.3 When determining an application, the location and mitigation of the proposed gambling facilities may be considered relevant.
 This will include that that any local area profile (LAP) in place has been satisfactorily considered and addressed under a local risk assessment which will therefore need to be provided with any premise's application.
 It is not possible to list every high-risk location or mitigation but our LAP lists those matters MKCC consider relevant considerations in terms of applications.
-Please see Appendix C. This will be updated as considered necessary. - 15.4 In determining what weight to give representations, MKCC will consider the following factors: - - Who has made the representation, i.e., what is their expertise, interest, or status e.g., an 'Interested Party.' - What their motivation is for those views. - How far the representations relate to matters within this Policy; and - How the representations relate to the three Licensing Objectives. - The Guidance issued by the Gambling Commission - 15.5 All applications and representations will be decided on their own merit and a relevant factor will be the type of gambling that is proposed and how it will be managed. - 15.6 'Premises' is defined in the Act as "any place".
-Different premises licences cannot apply in respect of single premises at different times.
-However, it is possible for a single building to be subject to more than one premises licence, provided they are for distinct parts of the building and that the different parts of the building can be reasonably distinguished as being different premises.
-Whether different parts of a building can properly be regarded as being separate premises will always be a question of fact in the circumstances.
-However, the Gambling Commission does not consider that areas of a building that are artificially or temporarily separate can be properly regarded as different premises.
+Please see Appendix C. This will be updated as considered necessary. - 15.4 In determining what weight to give representations, MKCC will consider the following factors: - - Who has made the representation, i.e., what is their expertise, interest, or status e.g., an 'Interested Party.' - What their motivation is for those views. - How far the representations relate to matters within this Policy. - How the representations relate to the three Licensing Objectives. - The Guidance issued by the Gambling Commission